Skip to content

 thyroid also responds to stress, altered thyroid values can be a sign of body exhaustion.
 A simple thyroid check can help here.

-Tests for Symptoms
+Tests for complaints

 Prevent Cortisol Burnout – Next Steps for Your Health